-Better Cotton groups pesticides (by active ingredient) depending on their hazard levels:
+Better Cotton groups pesticides (by active ingredient) depending on their hazard levels or highly hazardous pesticide (HHP) status:

 - 1. Pesticide active ingredients listed in Annexes A and B of the Stockholm Convention e.g. Endosulfan - 2.
 Pesticide active ingredients and formulations listed in Annex III of the Rotterdam Convention e.g. Methamidophos, Parathion, Monocrotophos - 3.
 Pesticides listed under the Montreal Protocol e.g. Endosulfan - 4.
-Acute toxicity: classes Ia or Ib of the WHO Recommended Classification of Pesticides by Hazard - 5.
+Acute toxicity: classes la or lb of the WHO Recommended Classification of Pesticides by Hazard - 5.
 Carcinogenicity: categories 1A and 1B of the Global Harmonized System (GHS) - 6.
 Mutagenicity: categories 1A and 1B of the GHS - 7.
 Reproductive toxicity: categories 1A and 1B of GHS - 8.
 Other synthetic pesticides - 9.
 Low-risk substances